varunbln/CShell/README.md

 # Installation
 Compatible on Linux distros which have GCC installed.

-The shell can be compiled using `gcc -Wall main.c builtins.c -o main`
+The shell can be compiled using make `make cshell`

-The command `./main` can be used to run it after compilation.
+The command `./cshell` can be used to run it after compilation.

 # Functionality
 The shell can execute external programs and supports program arguments.